The Big Cartoon DataBase: Recognition

 In 2002, The San Diego Union-Tribune listed BCDB as a "top site" and wrote "with more than 42,000 cartoons, 2,000 series[,] and 1,300 cartoon reviews, this may be one of the Internet's largest searchable databases of cartoons".
-In 2005, Apple Hot News wrote "The Big Cartoon Database is the place to find in depth information about any cartoon ever made".
-In 2006, it was reported by the Reference and User Services Association, in their Eighth Annual List of Best Free Reference Web Sites, that "The Big Cartoon Database is the definitive Web compendium for anyone interested in the history of animation."
+In 2005, Apple Hot News wrote that "The Big Cartoon Database is the place to find in depth information about any cartoon ever made".
+In 2006, Reference and User Services Association stated in their Eighth Annual List of Best Free Reference Web Sites that "The Big Cartoon Database is the definitive Web compendium for anyone interested in the history of animation".

 The BCDB has been used as a reference by such news sources as Hartford Courant, The San Diego Union-Tribune, Oakland Tribune, Beacon News, USA Today, and the Animation World Network, among others.
 Que's Official Internet Yellow Pages rates the site as 5 (out of 5) stars.